Thursday, 30 December 2021

 I will also like you to comment below, and let me know what you think as well.

 Let us Understand: every economic system has its principles of wealth creation.
-Once for instance, the Industrial Revolution brought about wealth creation called “industrialization”, so does the digital economy brings about a new form of wealth generation known as “digitization”.
+Once for instance, the Industrial Revolution brought about wealth creation called “industrialization”, so does the digital economy bring about a new form of wealth generation known as “digitization”.

 1. From the perspective of the employer,